 |Geotechnical Engineering||Active Learning|

 Expert Hint: Don’t even think of skipping your soft skills section.
-Recent Harvard study has shown that employers increasingly value workers who have both social and technical skills, rather than technical skills alone
+A recent Harvard study has shown that employers increasingly value workers who have both social and technical skills, rather than technical skills alone

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your CV in our CV builder now.